-Raspberries, sugar, and water start out in a small saucepan and get stirred to dissolve the sugar.
-Let the heat bring the mixture to enough of a simmer to break up the raspberries and release their juice.
-Also, the sugar finishes dissolving fully.
-You don’t need to reduce the liquids because the puree will thicken more as it cools and it’s not a jam we’re after here.
+Raspberries, sugar, and water start out in a small saucepan and get stirred, dissolving the sugar.
+Let the heat bring the mixture to enough of a simmer to break up the raspberries and release their juice and let the sugar fully dissolve.
+You won’t need to reduce the liquids because the puree will thicken more as it cools and it’s not a jam we’re after here.
 After just a few minutes, pour the ingredients through a sieve into a bowl.
 Use a spoon or spatula to push the raspberry pulp through while leaving the seeds behind.
 If your sieve is not super fine, several seeds will get through which is totally fine.
 Most of the seeds will still be left behind.

 Add it to hot chocolate for a really decadent, rich chocolate beverage that will blow your mind.
 The puree adds thickness and subtle raspberry flavor that’s noticeable but won’t overpower the luscious chocolate notes.

 Use blackberries or strawberries or a combination that would be equally as delicious.
 I hope you’ll try the raspberry puree soon because it’s so fresh and delightful.
 Keep this and a pint of ice cream in the freezer and you’ve got a last minute dessert for drop-in guests or a single-serving for any pity party of one (hopefully never needed for that) or for a cozy night with your favorite movie.

 - 12 ounces raspberries, fresh or frozen

 - Add all ingredients to a small saucepan set over medium heat.
 Stir to combine and break up the raspberries just a little.
 You don't need to mash them much.
 They'll break up completely as they cook.
 Let ingredients come to a slow rolling boil, stirring occasionally until the liquid is just barely thicker than water.
 About 4-5 minutes.